-- 7. Whenever a choice must be made as to which of the actual or intended victim, or the student(s) who may have caused the harm, must be transferred, generally (though not always), it will be the student(s) who may have caused the harm who will be required to transfer to another school.
+- 7. Whenever a choice must be made as to which of the actual or intended victim, or the student(s) who may have caused or threatened to harm the victim the harm, must be transferred to a new school, where circumstances dictate, generally (though not always), it will be the student(s) who caused the harm who will be required to transfer to another school.
 This transfer is facilitated through the Fresh Start Process. - 8.
 These regulations shall be applicable, with necessary variations, whenever the actual or intended victim is a member of the teaching or other staff of the Board. - 9.
 Ultimately, subject to requirements of law and of other Board policies, the principal shall determine what is in the best interest of all students involved, both the actual or intended victim and the student(s) who may have caused the harm, balancing where necessary, the competing interests, to produce a fair and equitable result in harmony with Catholic traditions and values, and teaching and learning philosophy.
-The principal may consider facilitating a Restorative Conflict Mediation Circle (RCMC) provided that all parties are in agreement.
+The principal may consider facilitating a Restorative Conflict Resolution Conference and Mediation Circle (RCMC) provided that all parties are in agreement.
 Ultimately, the onus is on the principal to consider first and foremost the impact on the victim if the student(s) who may have caused the harm is allowed to remain in the school.